andrew8088/html5-app-intro/README.md

 ### What is an HTML5 Application?

+Web application is UI build with HTML/CSS/JavaScript, accessed in browser via a URL, or in another browser-based wrapper (Electron).

 All web applictions have at minimum two parts, or sides, which are:

 - **client-side**: run in the user's browser.
 Responsible for rendering the UI, displaying the data, making requests or sending commands to the server.

 - **server-side**: runs on your server.
 Responsible for serving the client-side application to the browser (via HTTP), querying databases, or other APIs (depending on your architecture), performing authentication and authorization.
+Common Frameworks: ruby on rails, django, spring boot, express, ASP.NET.

 Either side here can do the heavy lifting: time was, the client side was thin, basically just forms you filled and submitted; the server side would do the heavy lifting.
 Now, more common to have thin server, that is basically just a proxy to the database.